Pool Heater Troubleshooting: Fix by Symptom

 Can I fix a pool heater myself?

 Many pool heater repairs are DIY-friendly: igniter cleaning or replacement ($50-$150 in parts), sensor replacement, reset procedures, and water chemistry corrections.
-What you should not do yourself: gas line connections, pressure testing gas supply, or any work on the gas valve or burner manifold.
+What you shouldn’t do yourself: gas line connections, pressure testing gas supply, or any work on the gas valve or burner manifold.
 Those tasks require a licensed plumber or gas fitter.

 How long do pool heaters last?